 An upcoming vampire movie based on a Spider-Man character known as, “Morbius, The Living Vampire” is intended to be the second installment of “Sony’s Marvel Universe” starring actor and frontman of “30 Seconds To Mars,” Jared Leto (Joker in the DC Extended Universe, Requiem For A Dream, Dallas Buyers Club) as the character.
 The sole reason why I wanted to review The Lost Boys, is because comic books play a huge role in the film.

 This review does not have any crucial SPOILERS.
-Feel free to read this non-spoiler article if you’ve never ever ever seen it.
+Feel free to read this non-spoiler article if you’ve never ever ever seen this classic 80’s film.

 Pros & Cons